 I put aside my writing dreams to major in Mathematics and Computer Science in college.
 After graduation, I took a position as a computer programmer, married, and moved to a Chicago suburb.
 I worked with computers for five years before becoming a training course developer.
 Writing training materials soon rekindled my interest in writing.
 After my son was born, I quit my training job and became a freelance writer.

 I worked as a freelancer for the New Catholic Explorer for five years, writing feature articles and a bi-weekly interview column.
 Some of my articles and essays also appeared in the Chicago Tribune and several national magazines, including Writer's Digest and Catholic Parent.
 Eventually, after being inspired by the books I read to my son every day, I decided to become a children's writer.
-I went back to school and completed an MFA in Writing at Vermont College.
+I went back to school and completed an MFA in Writing for Children and Young Adults at Vermont College.
 That's where I first started writing Rosa, Sola.
 Even though parts of the novel are based on things that happened to me as a child, it's really Rosa's story, not mine.